openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Insight-Pump.md

 Note: There will be no permanent connection between pump and phone.
 A connection will only be established if necessary (i.e. setting temporary basal rate, giving bolus, reading pump history...).
 Otherwise battery of phone and pump would drain way too fast.

 ## Settings in AAPS
-You **must not use ‘Always use basal absolute values’** with Insight pump.
-In AAPS go to Preferences > NSClient > Advanced Settings and make sure ‘Always use basal absolute values’ is disabled.
-It would lead to false TBR settings in Insight pump.

-Only workaround at the moment is to **disable sync** with Nightscout (upload only) if you need to use autotune.
-In AAPS go to Preferences > NSClient > Advanced Settings and Enable ‘NS upload only (disabled sync)‘.

    ![Screenshot of Insight Settings](../images/Insight_settings.png)

 In the Insight settings in AndroidAPS you can enable the following options: